ttanaka9211/tmux-mcp/README.md

 - `capture-pane` - Capture content from a tmux pane
 - `create-session` - Create a new tmux session
 - `create-window` - Create a new window in a tmux session
+- `kill-session` - Kill a tmux session by ID
+- `kill-window` - Kill a tmux window by ID
+- `kill-pane` - Kill a tmux pane by ID
 - `execute-command` - Execute a command in a tmux pane
 - `get-command-result` - Get the result of an executed command